simonmittag/j8a/CONTRIBUTING.md

 - Proposing new features
 - Becoming a maintainer

-## We Develop with Github
+## We Develop with GitHub

-We use github to host code, to track issues and feature requests, as well as accept pull requests.
+We use GitHub to host code, to track issues and feature requests, as well as accept pull requests.

 ## We Use [CircleCi](https://circleci.com/gh/simonmittag/j8a), So All Code Changes Happen Through Pull Requests

-Pull requests are the best way to propose changes to the codebase (we use [CircleCi](https://circleci.com/gh/simonmittag/j8a).
+Pull requests are the best way to propose changes to the codebase (we use [CircleCi](https://circleci.com/gh/simonmittag/j8a)).
 We actively welcome your pull requests:

 1. Fork the repo and create your branch from `master`.
 2. If you've added code that should be tested, add tests.